Spot risks early

 The prompt asks once on first run for a list of "known internal" sub-ID values to suppress.
 Once you mark sub1=test_internal_QA as known, it won't show up in future digests.
 Persist the list in your scheduler config.

-The recipe scores affiliate × sub-ID combos with at least 50 clicks in the window so noise doesn't overwhelm signal.
+The recipe scores affiliate and sub-ID combos with at least 50 clicks in the window so noise doesn't overwhelm signal.
 Smaller affiliates with sub-50 clicks roll up to an aggregate "low-volume tail" group instead of being individually flagged.

-High fraud scores are confirmed against a 14-day window before flagging.
+High scores are confirmed against a 14-day window before flagging.
 A single bad week from a normally clean affiliate gets the "spike, not trend" label so you investigate rather than auto-block.

-Internal QA traffic and known-good sub-IDs can be added to an allowlist in the prompt so they don't trip the bot signals.
+Internal QA traffic and known-good sub-IDs can be added to an allowlist in the prompt so they don't trip the signals.

 Drop us the question you wish had a prompt.
 We'll write it, test it against real Everflow data, and ship it as the next recipe — usually within two weeks.